rodekruis/kobo-connect/README.md

 - If you need to **update** a pre-existing record:
   - add a question of type `calculate` called `updaterecordby` in the kobo form, which will contain the value of the field which you will use to identify the record;
   - add a `Custom HTTP Header` called `updaterecordby` with the name of the field that you will use to identify the record.
+- If you would like to define which submissions should and should not be send to EspoCRM, you can use the field `skipconnect` in your Kobo form.
+If the field is set to `1`, the submission will not be send to EspoCRM.

 ## 121